 Subsequent expenditure relating to property, plant and equipment that has already been recognised is added to the carrying amount of the asset only when it is probable that future economic benefits associated with the item will flow to the Company and the cost of the item can be measured reliably.
-Other subsequent expenditure is recognised as repairs and maintenance expenses in the statement of financial activities when incurred.
+All other repairs and maintenance expenses are recognised in the statement of financial activities when incurred.